Today’s Cubs Birthdays (March 10)

 They called him “Dad” and “Pops” because he was a 28-year-old rookie when he arrived in the big leagues.
 The outfielder played exactly one game for the Cubs (then known as the Colts) on August 11, 1890.
 He went 0 for 4 in a 6-4 loss in Pittsburgh.

 The Cubs (then known as the Orphans) got him in the Bad Bill Dahlen trade with the Orioles, and DeMontreville had big shoes to fill.
 Luckily, he came to Chicago with some credentials on his resume, including a 36-game hitting streak.
-Apparently the Cubs were not satisfied with his performance, however, because he was traded back to the Orioles just a few months later.
+Apparently the Cubs were not satisfied with the infielder’s performance, however, because he was traded back to the Orioles just a few months later.
+Turns out that Gene was a bit of a drinker and a brawler.
 Gene’s brother Lee also played in the big leagues, for the St. Louis Cardinals.
+Gene died in a fire in Memphis.

 Joe was serving in the U.S. Marines when the Cubs took him from the Mets in the Rule V Draft.
 He finally arrived on May 3rd, and played his first and only game in the big leagues.
 He went 0 for 3 and struck out all three times.
 The Cubs returned him to the Mets after the game and he never made it back up the majors.
 In that one game, however, Campbell can say that he was in the same lineup as three Hall of Famers (Banks, Santo, and Williams), and that the other lineup included Felipe Alou, Joe Torre, Rico Carty, and one of the best hitters of all-time, Hank Aaron.